Blog

 • Which interventions are working best

-Predictive insights: Systems can:
+Systems can:

 • Predict which students may have difficulties

-• Optimize allocation of time and resources
+• Optimize the allocation of time and resources

 • Suggest more effective teaching strategies

-• Predict assessment results
+• Predict evaluation results

-Comprehensive reports: All educational actors receive relevant information:
+All educational actors receive relevant information:

-• Students: Personal progress, improvement areas, achievements
+• Students: Personal progress, areas of improvement, achievements

 Accessibility and technological inclusion